AK-6576/CSI---Hackathon-2025/README.md

 # CSI-Hackathon-2025
 CSI Hackathon - 2025.

+Problem Statement-
+To design a professional PDF newsletter, The AI Times, using Gen-AI and APIs to curate and feature trending news articles, providing a powerful tool for editors and publishers to streamline their journalism efforts and deliver impactful, engaging content to their audience.

+Brief Explanation of the Project-

 1. This Python project has been designed to generate a generalized PDF newsletter, The AI Times, featuring trending news articles.

 2. It will fetches news using the NewsAPI, categorizes articles by topic, and creates detailed summaries for each story.